jbwenjoy/hoyoverse-music-unpacker/README.md

 This will extract all music in `D:\Documents\Musics` (a subdirectory will be created for each game).

-### About the differences between global version and the mainland China version
+### About the differences between the global version and the mainland China version (Star Rail)

 The mainland China version differs from the global version in file structure.
 If you are running a global version of Honkai Star Rail, make sure in `src/main/java/ovh/akio/hmu/games/HonkaiStarRail.java`,